eWaterCycle/infra/README.md

     - source type: Resource
     - default: worker_ip_addresses
     - desciption: Makes addresses of workers available to Ansible playbook.
 Only used when cloud provider `SURF HPC Cloud cluster` is selected.
+  - samba_password:
+    - source_type: Co-Secret
+    - value: {"key": "samba_password","sensitive": 1}
 - Set documentation URL to `https://github.com/eWaterCycle/infra`
 - Do not allow every org to use this component.
-Data on the dcache should not be made public.
 - Select the organizations (CO) that are allowed to use the component.

 For eWatercycle catalog item following specialization was done